-The SCALE subcommand determines which variables reliability is to be calculated for.
-If it is omitted, then analysis for all variables named in the VARIABLES subcommand will be used.
+The SCALE subcommand determines the variables for which reliability is to be calculated.
+If SCALE is omitted, then analysis for all variables named in the VARIABLES subcommand are used.
 Optionally, the name parameter may be specified to set a string name for the scale.